 How do we use your cookies?

-The cookie does not identify you but helps us collect data about the use of our website including pages that have been viewed, how often people visit our website, what links you connect to, what country and region you are in when you view our website.
+The cookies we use do not identify you but help us collect data about the use of our website including pages that have been viewed, how often people visit our website, what links you connect to, what country and region you are in when you view our website.
 This helps us track and analyse use of our website.
-If you wish to disable your cookies you can do some and guidance is available on various websites to help you do this or your internet browser help section.

 Queries and Complaints